brunoborges/bloghub/README.md

 - 📱 **Mobile Responsive**: Looks great on all devices
 - 🔒 **Version Control**: All your content is versioned in Git
 - 🆓 **Free Hosting**: Powered by GitHub Pages
+- 🔒 **Owner Protection**: Only repository owner can create issues/posts
+- 💬 **Discussion Integration**: Each post gets its own GitHub Discussion thread

 ## 🎯 Getting Started